MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 #### Get current page

 This action is used to get the details of the current page in Omnichannel for Customer Service.
-This action contains the following fields.<!--note from editor: TABLE IS MISSING-->

 ### Omnichannel connector